 Our first three unreasonable fees all have to do with airlines.
-Major airlines often charge baggage fees — maybe $25 to check one suitcase, a lot more if it’s oversized, overweight or both.
+Major airlines often charge baggage fees — typically $25 to check one suitcase, a lot more if it’s oversized, overweight or both.

-Check this chart or one like it to see how much your airline is charging.
+When you are looking at fares, check this chart or one like it to see how much you will pay for your luggage on top of airfare.
 Some airlines also allow you to avoid baggage fees by using their branded credit cards.
 For more ideas, see “10 Tips to Save on Baggage Fees.”